Designing Multi-Arm Experiments for Global Average Treatment Effects Under Partial Interference: Identification and estimation

-We assume a simple linear-in-means model as the underlying data generating process \citep{manski1993identification,bramoulle2009identification}.
+Linear-in-means models have been proposed in settings with social interaction where outcomes for an individual are a function of outcomes for a related group \citep{manski1993identification,bramoulle2009identification}.
 In such models, a unit's outcome is a linear function of the mean characteristics of their group, and possibly a set of the unit's own characteristics. \cite{chin2018regression} has developed such models to account for interference in Bernoulli randomized trials with covariates that are arbitrary functions of the treatment assignment vector; \cite{baird2018optimal} consider regression models for randomized treatment saturation designs with binary treatments and a fixed set of saturations determined by the researcher.

+Here, we propose a model where individual response is a function of direct treatment as well as treatment assigned to the group as the underlying data generating process; generalizations are possible, but the simple model will allow us to more clearly demonstrate bias and variance trade-offs.
+The linear model need not be true for our recommended randomization procedures; our goal is to show that \textit{even when a regression model is correctly specified}, the least squares regression estimator may be an inferior estimator to simple difference in means estimators for the target estimand.

-We follow in the spirit of \cite{baird2018optimal} and \cite{chin2018regression}, with generalization to the multiple treatment setting.
+We follow in the spirit of \cite{baird2018optimal} and \cite{chin2018regression}, with generalization to the clustered, multiple treatment setting.
 The model proposed by \cite{baird2018optimal} includes an intercept and separate indicators for directly treated units and untreated units in treated clusters at each assigned saturation level.
 They estimate slopes separately for treated and untreated units in treated clusters as the difference in coefficients on indicators at two different treatment saturation levels, divided by the difference in saturation levels.
 To allow for more flexible design selection in the multiple treatment setting, we will include slope coefficients directly in the model.